 Musicology and Ethnomusicology Division

-Prof. Ben Arnold, Director of the School of Music and a 19th-Century scholar who centers his work in the music of Liszt.
+Ben Arnold, A 19th-Century scholar who centers his work in the music of Liszt.
 He edited the Liszt Companion (Greenwood Press, 2002), has also published widely on music and war, most notably Music and War: A Research and Information Guide (Garland, 1993).

-Dr. Erin Walker, lecturer, is director of the new World Music Performance program within the University's General Education Curriculum.
-She holds a D.M.A. in percussion performance from U.K., and is completing her Ph.D., also at U.K., with a concentration in ethnomusicolgy.
+Dr. Erin Walker Bliss, lecturer, is director of the new World Music Performance program within the University's General Education Curriculum.
+She holds a DMA in percussion performance from UK, and is completing her PhD, also at UK, with a concentration in ethnomusicolgy.

-Dr. Beth Glixon, part-time instructor, is a specialist in music of the seventeenth century, with particular emphasis on opera in Venice.
+Dr. Beth Glixon, part-time instructor, is a specialist in music of the 17th century, with particular emphasis on opera in Venice.

 The School of Music offers two degrees in Musicology/Ethnomusicology: